abauville/Minesweeper/README.md

-## Personal notes
+## To do

-- add a restart button
-- add form to select grid size and number of mines
-- beautify!
+- flag and question: img -> fontawsome
+- Implement winning end game condition

 ## How to run on development mode